-- Preset: The preset pop-up includes several common ways to use the Gradient Adjustment tool (top down, bottom up, left and right, and circular vignettes), and changes the current bug (if there is one) to match the preset. - Shape: The shape pop-up controls the shape of the bug.
+• Preset: The preset pop-up includes several common ways to use the Gradient Adjustment

+- Shape: The shape pop-up controls the shape of the bug.
 In addition to the standard Gradient and the Reflected Gradient, there are two radial shapes: Center, which puts the light tones at the center and the dark tones on the outside of the mask, and Edges, which sets the gradient in the opposite direction. - Opacity: Sets the maximum opacity or density of the mask. - Add: Adds a new gradient using the current settings. - Delete: Deletes the current gradient. - Reset: Resets the mask on the layer completely.
 This removes all gradients and clears any brushing that has been done.